Nextra 3.0 is released. Read more

 Page Configuration

-In Nextra, the site and page structure can be configured via the co-located _meta.json files.
+In Nextra, the site and page structure can be configured via the co-located _meta.js files.
 In the docs theme, there are some extra options available to customize it further.

 Those configurations affect the overall layout of the theme, especially the navigation bar and the sidebar.